aloglu/pinlet/README.md

 ![Pinlet](https://raw.githubusercontent.com/aloglu/Pinlet/master/Pinlet.png)

-Pinlet is a Safari extension for the bookmark service, Pinboard.
+Pinlet is a Safari extension for the bookmarking service Pinboard.
 I've created this extension out of frustration with the 3rd party apps that often fail to establish a connection to Pinboard's API.

 # Installation